eugen0329/vim-esearch/README.md

 4. Filetype-specific syntax highlights are missing or different than those within opened files.

 The plugin uses separate syntax definitions to make the window more lightweight.
-If it's misleading for you, please, disable them usgin `let g:esearch.win_contexts_syntax = 0` or open a PR to add or improve the existing syntax files.
+If it's misleading for you, please, disable them using `let g:esearch.win_contexts_syntax = 0` or open a PR to add or improve the existing syntax files.

 5. The search window is slow.